 We are using high resolution spatial and temporal measurements of turbulence using Distributed Temperature Sensing (DTS).
 Some of the questions we have answered are: is Taylor’s hypothesis valid in the atmospheric boundary layer or does it need to be corrected.

-Project to estimate transpiration from remote sensing
+Project to estimate transpiration from remote sensing using multiple data sources and physical modeling

 We are using remote solar induced fluorescence (SIF) to retrieve surface carbon and water fluxes.